tetex7/x46FW4j/README.md

 at this time this is a passion project and will be very crazy into a community can form around it and help standardized also I am not the greatest at maintaining a constant coding convention but I try

+## The Roadmap

+1. more optimization on the DSS
+2. creating some form of scripting language for the DSS scheduler
+3. and etc

 It is designed to work with every project from Robots to Little Gadgets in this instance ***The JVM***
 <!-- <a href="./documentation"><h3>More Info in The Documentation.</h3></a>
 <h3>More Documentation Comeing Soon.</h3> -->